-In the Indigenous Nation, the Navajo/Dine worldview everything is in motion and is reflected in the language that is verb-based and imagistic.
+In the Indigenous Nation and the Navajo/Dine worldview, everything is in motion and is reflected in language that is verb-based and imagistic.
 This session focuses on images that speak for themselves and that open up to poetic interpretations on urgent environmental issues.
 How can poetic images convey the urgency of the issues that confront you on a level that comes from personal self-reflection and how does it resonate to other beings that inhabit the earth?

 How do we mine our darkest moments for story, and how do we sit in that place and get the story onto the page while maintaining our mental health?
 In this session, we will talk about how we as writers explore our own traumas in ways that allow us to be vulnerable and open, share the experience so that others can feel what we felt, and still keep ourselves separate enough to function in real life.